 (left and centre) Arco della Mandorla; (right) Porta Trasimena (leading to Lake Trasimeno)

 Due to its location near the River Tiber valley and at one end of the Umbrian Valley, Perugia was inhabited from prehistoric times.
-Its position on a hill was due not only for defensive needs, but also for health reasons because the plain had plenty of marshes.
+Its position on a hill was due not only to defensive needs, but also to health reasons because the plain had plenty of marshes.

 Life improved when the Etruscans achieved control over the territories to the west of the

 Tiber, including Perugia.

 They dug a canal which facilitated the flow of the Umbrian Valley streams into the river.

 The Etruscans were the most advanced people of pre-Roman Italy and they developed construction techniques based on the use of arches and vaults.
 Some of the gates of Etruscan Perugia were narrowed during the Middle Ages and their round arches were turned into pointed ones.

 The best preserved Etruscan gate is located on the northern side of the town; it was protected by two imposing towers.
 The ridge of a nearby hill provided potential